Spoon & Pork: Location and concept

 Spoon & Pork's main Silver Lake branch currently occupies a 1300 sqft space along Sunset Boulevard which also includes a modestly-sized minimalist dining room, modern in design with tropical-themed walls, and an outdoor patio space slightly detached from the rest of the street.
 In addition to its in-house operation, the restaurant is also a fixture at Smorgasburg's Los Angeles iteration.

 The restaurant's space is in a building that is shared with Diablo Tacos, a prominent Silver Lake taco restaurant.
 The building, owned by nightclub owner Steve Edelson, also previously hosted long-time Mexican restaurant La Parrilla, which closed in October 2011.

 Spoon & Pork's menu, with both Yaptinchay and Tugas equally sharing cooking duties at the restaurant, has been described as being "modern Filipino comfort food", informed by the owners' love of cooking at home despite their lack of formal culinary training.
 Pork cooked in various ways dominates the restaurant's offerings, which include takes on lechon kawali (served as an appetizer) and the chori burger.
 Its signature dish, the patita, is the restaurant's take on crispy pata and is large enough for up to three people, served with a sweet chili and garlic sauce.
 Braised for up to 15 hours and subsequently air-dried for an additional 24 hours before being put in the fryer, and originally served with a popsicle stick as a means of eating the dish, the patita has been described as being rich and flavorful, and has been instrumental in building its following.

 Although it primarily serves pork, Spoon & Pork also serves other meats, as well as vegan dishes, which include a jackfruit dish that was named by The New York Times as one of its top ten dishes in Los Angeles for 2019.

 Awards and accolades

 Spoon & Pork has been identified by the Los Angeles Times as part of a growing number of Los Angeles-based modern Filipino restaurants, helping raise the profile of Filipino cuisine both in the city and nationally.
-A few months after opening in 2017, LA Weekly readers named it the best food truck in Los Angeles, and in 2020, the Los Angeles Times named it as one of the city's 101 best restaurants for that year.
+A few months after opening in 2017, LA Weekly readers named it the best food truck in Los Angeles, When they opened in 2019 they received a glowing review in the Los Angeles Times stating that the Patita might be the best pork dish in the city.
+The New York Times and Los Angeles Times named the Coco Jack and Patita as one of its top 10 dishes in Los Angeles.
+In 2020, the Los Angeles Times named it as one of the city's 101 best restaurants for that year.
+Also on that year they were named the Chefs to Watch by Plate Magazine.
+In 2021 they were listed on the California Michelin Guide & given the Plate distinction.
+They are the only Filipino restaurant in Southern California listed on the guide.